-Alexa, what is the right channel strategy?
+Alexa, what is the right channel strategy for my Amazon business?

 As consumer preferences and shopper experiences evolve, companies can’t afford to ignore the marketplaces that consumers know and trust.
 Everyone knows Amazon, but not everyone knows the different ways to sell through Amazon, and how to execute a balanced channel strategy that complements direct-to-consumer (D2C) ecommerce to enhance customer experience and grow revenue.